 I have been living in Playa del Carmen for just under a year.
-I moved here after Have lived in Cancún for a while.
-I do not live in the hotel zone of Playa del Carmen, called Playacar or close surroundings of 5th avenue.
+I moved here after Having lived in Cancún for a while.
+I do not live in the hotel zone of Playa del Carmen, called Playacar, or close surroundings of 5th avenue.

 Live nearby Avenida CTM and Avenida 30, in the middle of the Zazil Ha neighborhood.
 And although many apartment buildings are rising just a few blocks away from mine, my direct neighbors are all Mexicans.

-I walk around at daytime and nighttime and I do not feel unsafe doing this.
+I walk around during daytime and nighttime and I do not feel unsafe doing this.

 Feelings of unsafety are an emotion, an experience, it is hard to measure safety-experience